-As stated by the European Commission, "a dominant undertaking may charge a price for the product on the upstream market which, compared to the price it charges on the downstream market, does not allow even an equally efficient competitor to trade profitably in the downstream market on a lasting basis (a so-called 'margin squeeze')."1
+As stated by the European Commission, "a dominant undertaking may charge a price for the product on the upstream market which, compared to the price it charges on the downstream market, does not allow even an equally efficient competitor to trade profitably in the downstream market on a lasting basis (a so-called 'margin squeeze')."

 The margin squeeze doctrine constitutes one point of divergence between the US and EU anti-trust policies.
-Whereas European courts have repeatedly considered2 that a margin squeeze may constitute a specific and independent abuse, in Trinko and LinkLine,3 the US Supreme Court expressed a different view: It asserted instead that a margin squeeze was not a separate abuse, requiring a specific doctrine, but should fall under existing types of abuse, namely, refusal to deal or predation.
+Whereas European courts have repeatedly considered that a margin squeeze may constitute a specific and independent abuse, in Trinko and LinkLine, the US Supreme Court expressed a different view: It asserted instead that a margin squeeze was not a separate abuse, requiring a specific doctrine, but should fall under existing types of abuse, namely, refusal to deal or predation.
 Similar views have been expressed by US economists as well - see for instance Carlton (2008) and Sidak (2008).
-In the EU, Bouckaert and Verboven (2004) distinguish between predation and foreclosure, and conclude that a ban on margin squeeze should be targeted only at predatory squeeze; Spector (2008) also discusses the practice in the context of "raising rivals' costs" theory,4 which does not require the exclusion of competing downstream retailers.
+In the EU, Bouckaert and Verboven (2004) distinguish between predation and foreclosure, and conclude that a ban on margin squeeze should be targeted only at predatory squeeze; Spector (2008) also discusses the practice in the context of "raising rivals' costs" theory, which does not require the exclusion of competing downstream retailers.

 Whether or not a margin squeeze is treated as a separate abuse should ultimately depend on whether there is a specific theory of harm, distinct from existing theories.
 For instance, if a margin squeeze is just one particular form of predation (e.g., costless predation, as stated by Spector (2008)), than the legal standards should be those of predation, possibly adapted to the presence of vertical integration.
-Indeed, as mentioned by the Commission itself,5
+Indeed, as mentioned by the Commission itself, identifying the economic impact of an undertaking's behavior is essential for the assessment of vertical practices.
+The reason is that the same practice may have pro and anti-competitive effects depending on the context, and conversely different practices may be used for a given goal.
+This is in particular true for margin squeeze practices.
+Thus the legal treatment should be grounded in sound economic analysis and a well understood theory of harm.
+However, despite an extensive legal literature and numerous comments by

-1Communication from the Commission - Guidance on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionary conduct by dominant undertakings (2009/C 45/02).
+&lt;sup>1Communication from the Commission - Guidance on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionary conduct by dominant undertakings (2009/C 45/02).

-2See, e.g., Deutsche Telekom case (T-271/03, C-280/08, and Telefonica C-295/12P).
+&lt;sup>2See, e.g., Deutsche Telekom case (T-271/03, C-280/08, and Telefonica C-295/12P).

-3 Verizon Communications, Inc. v.
+&lt;sup>3 Verizon Communications, Inc. v.
 Law Offices of Curtis V. Trinko, 540 U.S. 398 (2004), and Pac.
 Bell Tel.
 Co. v.
-Linkline Commc'ns, Inc., 129 S. Ct.
+Linkline Comme'ns, Inc., 129 S. Ct.
 1109, 1123 (2009).

-4Salop and Scheffman (1983, 1987), Ordover, Saloner and Willig (1990).
+&lt;sup>4Salop and Scheffman (1983, 1987), Ordover, Saloner and Willig (1990).

-5See for instance Communication from the Commission - Guidance on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionidentifying the economic impact of an undertaking's behavior is essential for the assessment of vertical practices.
-The reason is that the same practice may have pro and anti-competitive effects depending on the context, and conversely different practices may be used for a given goal.
-This is in particular true for margin squeeze practices.
-Thus the legal treatment should be grounded in sound economic analysis and a well understood theory of harm.
-However, despite an extensive legal literature and numerous comments by economists, there is surprisingly little formal academic work devoted specifically to this issue.
+&lt;sup>5See for instance Communication from the Commission - Guidance on the Commission's enforcement priorities in applying Article 82 of the EC Treaty to abusive exclusionary conduct by dominant undertakings (2009/C 45/02).

+economists, there is surprisingly little formal academic work devoted specifically to this issue.
 Moreover, most comments on margin squeeze are not clear about the theory of harm underlying the reasoning.